 Q: Can I apply database development policies while using the dedicated development model?

-A: No, database development policies can be applied only if you are working in the shared database development model.
+A: No, database development policies can be applied only if the shared database development model is used.

-A: Yes, all users will be affected with database policy settings no matter if ApexSQL Source Control is installed on a local machine, except for objects that are excluded in the Global settings tab.
+A: Yes, all users will be affected by database policy settings no matter if ApexSQL Source Control is installed on a local machine, except for objects that are excluded in the Global settings tab.

-Q: Is there a quick overview of the status of all objects, so that I can find if an object that I want to work on is checked out or locked, without searching it in the Object Explorer?
+Q: Is there a quick overview of the status of all objects, so that I can find if an object that I want to work on is checked out or locked, without searching it in the Object Explorer pane?

 A: Yes, ApexSQL Source Control has the Object status feature implemented.
-To see the status of all objects, right click the database, and from the ApexSQL Source Control menu, select the Object status option:
+To see the status of all objects, right click a database, and from the context menu, select the Object status option:

 A list of all objects that are included in source control will be shown, along with the status of each object and the user who changed the status: